farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 ...
 ```

 * We do this free here in order to get some valid pointers inserted into A's `fd` and `bk` fields.
-This is important later because when we free chunk C and have it coalesce backwards with chunks A and B, there are some security checks that will ensure that chunk A's `fd` and `bk` pointers are valid.
+This is important later because when we free chunk C and have it consolidate backwards with chunks A and B, there are some security checks that will ensure that chunk A's `fd` and `bk` pointers are valid.
 More information will be given below when chunk C is being freed.

 * Using gdb, we can calculate the difference between the leaked pointers and the libc base now.
 This offset remains constant every time we run the program.
 This offset is found to be `0x3ebca0`.

-##### **Step 4**
+#### Step 4: **Abuse the vulnerability**

 * Edit chunk B's contents to cause a NULL byte overflow into chunk C's size.
 This changes chunk C's total size (including metadata) from 0x121 to 0x100.
-Notice that the `PREV_INUSE` bit gets set to 0 in the process, due to the NULL byte overflow, which causes chunk B to appear to be free when we free chunk C later on.
+Notice that the `PREV_INUSE` bit gets set to 0 in the process, due to the NULL byte overflow, which causes the chunk that is `prev_size` bytes before C to appear to be free when we free chunk C later on.

 * In the process of doing the NULL byte overflow, we also set chunk C's `prev_size` field to 0x250.
 This causes the `prev_size` field to encompass both chunks A and B. Later when we free chunk C, the `unlink` macro is called using chunk A ***because*** of the fact that we set chunk C's `prev_size` such that it encompasses up to chunk A. This causes chunks A, B, and C to be consolidated into one large chunk, which is then put into the unsorted bin.